 Anubias

 The Anubias genus is another rhizome plant genus that comes in various forms, sizes, and textures.
-Anubias plants do not require substrate and are usually affixed to driftwood.
-Alternatively, you can just place the anubias with a plastic pot into an easy planter decoration.
+Anubias plants do not require sandy or gravelly substrate and are usually affixed to driftwood.
+Alternatively, you can just place the anubias with the plastic pot it’s cultivated in into an easy planter decoration for your tank.

 Cryptocoryne

-With its superb shade tolerance and ease of maintenance, Cryptocoryne is an excellent choice for the midground.
-You may combine it with other plants, stones, and driftwood.
-In Cryptocoryne, there is a vast variety of further species, and almost all the species have their unique looks.
+With its low to medium-light requirements and ease of maintenance, Cryptocoryne is an excellent choice for planting in larger tanks where you may have an area with lower light.
+You can combine it with other plants, stones, and driftwood.
+In Cryptocoryne, there is a vast variety of species, all of which have a unique appearance.

 Water Sprite

-This simple-to-grow stem plant is excellent only because it can be planted in the substrate or used as a floating plant.
-In addition, its delicate, lacy leaves provide a thick jungle for your betta fish to explore and create bubble nests.
+This simple-to-grow stem plant is excellent as it can be planted on the substrate or used as a floating plant.
+The delicate, lacy leaves provide a thick jungle for your betta fish to explore and create bubble nests.
+Young betta fish can hide among the dense leaves, and with a few driftwood pieces or natural stones, your tank is sure to become a pleasing view, too.

 Consider filling a big aquarium with a giant sword plant, such as an Amazon or red flame sword.
-This traditional aquarium is popular because of its low maintenance requirements and large, wide leaves that provide resting and hiding areas for aquatic critters.
+This traditional aquarium plant is popular because of its low maintenance requirements and large, broad leaves that provide resting and hiding areas for many aquatic animals, including betta fish.

 Pennywort